 Bread Pudding is really a very classic dish.
-Cubed bread and a custard (Eggs and Milk/Cream) is the base to this dessert.
-You can change the flavors by incorporating spices, nuts, fruits and in this case a little bourbon.
+Cubed bread and a custard (Eggs and Milk/Cream) are the base of this dessert.
+You can change the flavors by incorporating spices, nuts, fruits, and in this case a little bourbon.

 I cannot express how easy bread pudding really is to make.
 It does take a few simple steps to bring it together, but it really isn’t rocket science, like you may think!
 So, do not let this dish intimidate you!
 If I can make so can you!

 And let me say you will be so glad you did!